FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases

-Among the aforementioned metrics, some can be calculated with only the test coverage, while others require the test results.
+Among the aforementioned metrics, some can be calculated with only the test coverage, while others require the test results plus the coverage.
 Thereby, we broadly classify them into two categories based on the utilised information:

 \begin{itemize} \item \textbf{Result-Agnostic}: metrics utilising only coverage information; total coverage, additional coverage, RAPTER, TfD, EntBug, and DDU belong to this category. \item \textbf{Result-Aware}: metrics utilising coverage information and previous test results; Prox, S3, and FLINT belong here. \end{itemize}